Palks-Studio/santeplusai/README.md

 # Project Overview

-This repository presents the complete architecture of a website focused on natural wellness, designed without CMS, SaaS, cookies, or an exposed backend.
+This repository presents the complete architecture of a website focused on natural wellness,
+designed without CMS, SaaS, cookies, or an exposed application backend.

-The entire system runs exclusively on shared hosting, without dedicated infrastructure or managed services, except for the payment provider.
+The entire system runs exclusively on shared hosting,
+without dedicated infrastructure or managed services,
+except for the payment provider.

-The project is based on a deliberately minimalist and autonomous approach: no critical external dependencies, no data collection, and an infrastructure designed to function sustainably on shared hosting.
+The project follows a deliberately minimalist and autonomous approach:
+no critical external dependencies, no data collection, and an infrastructure
+designed to operate sustainably on shared hosting.

+Due to shared hosting constraints,
+server entry points may be physically located
+within the site layer while remaining
+strictly protected by server-level access rules.

+The separation presented in this repository is logical and functional.
+It does not necessarily reflect the exact physical deployment,
+which may vary depending on hosting constraints.

 ---